emmanuelbernard/emmanuelbernard.com/_posts/2025-11-10-vscode-jbang-disappearance.md

 And there is nothing worse than a tool that works 75% of the time: this drains your energy.

 I'd make an edit in Visual Studio code, save the file (or so I thought), run `jbang MyScript.java`, and get the old behavior.
-I'd check the file in Visual Studio code and could not make heads or tails of the behavior (it it my code or someething else that's causing the trouble).
+I'd check the file in Visual Studio code and could not make heads or tails of the behavior (it it my code or something else that's causing the trouble).

 This is the classic Visual Studio code "what the hell" moment, and if you've used Visual Studio code long enough, you've probably hit it before with various tools like test runners, linters, or file watchers.